Billing and Payment Policy

 Claims Submission: We will submit your claims and assist in any way we can to get them paid.
 Your insurance company may need additional information from you directly.
 Please provide this information promptly.
 Please be aware, any unpaid balance (copays, deductibles, coinsurance, and non-covered services) is your responsibility.

-Billing Statement Procedure: If you have a balance you will receive up to two consecutive statements from our office.
-If we haven’t received full payment on your account after two statements have been sent, the account will be sent to an outside collection agency.
-If your account is sent to a collection agency, you will be given 30 days to select a new primary care physician.
-During that 30-day period we will continue to provide only acute medical care for your child and full payment for services rendered will be due up front.
+Billing Statement Procedure: If you have a balance, you will receive up to two consecutive statements from our office.
+Once a second statement is required, the account will be considered delinquent.
+We do, however, offer a limited payment plan for those patients who are experiencing serious financial strain.
+You must contact us promptly at the date of service or upon receipt of the first statement.
+If we haven’t received full payment on your account after two statements have been sent, the account may be sent to an outside collection agency.
+Additionally, you (and any siblings associated with the responsible party) may be dismissed from the practice at which time you will be given a 30-day notice to select a new primary care physician.
+During that 30-day period we will continue to provide only acute medical care for your child and full payment for services rendered will be due upfront.
 We appreciate your prompt payment on outstanding balances.

 Late Payment/ Interest /Collections Whether a patient or agent, you understand and agree that if payment is not received in the office (or through online "Quick Pay") within thirty days of initial billing, it may be charged 18% per annum interest on the past due balance.
 In the event that it becomes necessary to collect the balance due, an additional 35% of the principal balance due will be added to help defray the cost of collection.
 In addition, should legal action become necessary to collect the balance due, you understand (as a patient or agent) that you will be responsible for reasonable attorney’s fees, interest, and court costs.
 Should the account be placed with a collection agency or attorney you understand that a credit report may be pulled for the sole purpose of collecting the delinquent balance.